Fast and Scalable Cellwise-Robust Ensembles for High-Dimensional Data: Derivation of Computational Complexity

+The arbiter evaluates the $K$ proposed moves via $v$-fold cross-validation on the preprocessed data.
+Fitting a linear model on approximately $n$ observations with $s_k$ predictors costs $O(n s_k^2)$ (up to constant factors, including any small number of IRLS iterations when robust fitting is used in the arbiter).
+Therefore, the arbitration cost per iteration is $O(K\,v\,n\,\bar{s}^2)$.
+Multiplying by $k_{\max}$ yields the total selection-loop cost

+In many high-dimensional sparse regimes, the $p\bar{s}$ term dominates the $v\,n\,\bar{s}^2$ term, but we retain both terms in the bound stated above.

-Finally, the algorithm fits an MM-estimator to each of the $K$ sub-models.
-The cost for a model of size $s_k$ is bounded by $O(C_{\text{iter}} \cdot n s_k^2)$, where $C_{\text{iter}}$ reflects the maximum number of reweighting iterations.
-Executed exactly once per sub-model at the end of the procedure, the total cost is $O(K \cdot n \bar{s}^2)$.
-Crucially, this operation is independent of the dimension $p$, rendering it negligible compared to the pre-computation and selection loop costs.
+\textbf{3.
+Final model fitting:} After selection, FSCRE fits a robust MM-estimator to each of the $K$ sub-models.
+For a model of size $s_k$, the cost is $O(C_{\mathrm{iter}}\,n\,s_k^2)$, where $C_{\mathrm{iter}}$ denotes the number of reweighting iterations.
+Executed once per sub-model, the total cost of final fitting is $O(K\,n\,\bar{s}^2)$, which is independent of $p$ and typically negligible relative to the preprocessing and selection-loop costs.

-Combining the asymptotically dominant costs yields the overall complexity bound:
+Combining the dominant terms yields the overall complexity bound reported in the main text.